 Most Sicilian histories and cultural outlines written in English are the fruit of their authors' relatively brief visits to the island for research, perhaps for three or four months.
 This book's authors actually live in Sicily, and each has written other books about it.
 Their understanding of the place and its people is remarkable.
 And so is their passion.
 Jackie Alio's Women of Sicily and Lou Mendola's Sicilian Genealogy and Heraldry are groundbreaking works in (respectively) Sicilian women's studies and Sicilian family history – topics that touch the Sicilian identity.
 Never before have books on either subject been written in English by Sicilians in Sicily.
 Each work is a landmark in its field.

 The Peoples of Sicily brings us an inspiring message.
-An American woman who read an advance copy was moved to tears by the Preface.
+An American woman was moved to tears by the Preface.
 Can a book change a person's view of cultures and perhaps even the way we look at history?
 This one just might.

 The book is a paperback, printed on off-white, acid-free paper with a durable "perfect" binding.